WorldDbs/rust-fil-proofs/README.md

 - [**Filecoin Proofs (`filecoin-proofs`)**](./filecoin-proofs)
   A wrapper around `storage-proofs`, providing an FFI-exported API callable from C (and in practice called by [lotus](https://github.com/filecoin-project/lotus) via cgo).
 Filecoin-specific values of setup parameters are included here.

-## Security Audits

-The `rust-fil-proofs` proofs code and the [Filecoin Spec](https://bafybeidxw5vxjdwsun2zc2illagf43v6w5r5w63vg455h7vjesbyqssg64.ipfs.dweb.link/algorithms/sdr/) has undergone a [proofs security audit](audits/Sigma-Prime-Protocol-Labs-Filecoin-Proofs-Security-Review-v2.1.pdf) performed by [Sigma Prime](https://sigmaprime.io/) and been deemed free of *critical* or *major* security issues.
-In addition to the security review, the document provides the summary of findings, vulnerability classifications, and recommended resolutions.
-All known issues have been resolved to date in both the code and the specification.

-`rust-fil-proofs` has also undergone a [SNARK proofs security audit performed by Dr. Jean-Philippe Aumasson and Antony Vennard](audits/protocolai-audit-20200728.pdf) and been deemed free of *critical* or *major* security issues.
-In addition to the security analysis, the document provides the audit goals, methodology, functionality descriptions and finally observations on what could be improved.
-All known issues have been resolved to date.

 ## Design Notes

 Earlier in the design process, we considered implementing what has become the **FPS** in Go – as a wrapper around potentially multiple SNARK circuit libraries.
 We eventually decided to use [bellman](https://github.com/zkcrypto/bellman) – a library developed by Zcash, which supports efficient pedersen hashing inside of SNARKs.
 Having made that decision, it was natural and efficient to implement the entire subsystem in Rust.
 We considered the benefits (self-contained codebase, ability to rely on static typing across layers) and costs (developer ramp-up, sometimes unwieldiness of borrow-checker) as part of that larger decision and determined that the overall project benefits (in particular ability to build on Zcash’s work) outweighed the costs.